 - Discuss pain management with appropriate personnel.
 Ensure adequate pain relief.

 - Consider the use of a local anaesthetic spray if swallowing difficulties are caused by pain.
-When local anaesthetics are used, care must be taken to enusre that the pharynx does not become anaesthetised before meals, as this may lead to choking (Paediatric Formulary Committee 2009).
+When local anaesthetics are used, care must be taken to ensure that the pharynx does not become anaesthetised before meals, as this may lead to choking or burning (BNFC 2016).